PERMANENT ESTABLISHMENT IN SPAIN

 Managing and government body:

-- Director resident in Spain, with authority to manage its affairs (who acts as attorney of the branch in the name and on behalf of the parent company for all purposes).
+- Director resident in Spain with authority to manage its affairs (and who acts as attorney of the branch in the name and on behalf of the parent company for all purposes).

 Tax representative:

-- Representative resident in Spain for tax purposes, who is jointly responsible for the payment of any taxes.
-(Usually it is the same person as the Director).
+- Representative resident in Spain for tax purposes who is jointly responsible for the payment of any taxes.
+Usually this is the same person as the Director.

 Tax:

-- Spanish nonresident income tax at 25% on their net income.
+- Spanish non-resident income tax at 25% of their net income.

 - If the parent company is resident in a non-EU country which hasn’t got a tax treaty with Spain, the remittance of a branch’s profits to its head office will be taxed in Spain at a rate of 19%.

-- If the parent company is resident in a non-EU country with which Spain has a tax treaty, the remittance of branch profits will be exempted from tax in Spain, under most treaties.
+- If the parent company is resident in a non-EU country with which Spain has a tax treaty, under most treaties the remittance of branch profits will be exempt from tax in Spain.

 - In practice, it is usually easier for expenses (parent company overheads) to qualify as deductible in the case of a branch rather than in the case of a subsidiary.